 Back in 2014, we published a handy tool listing eight things you need to know before you use, choose, or buy a eddy current array (ECA) surface probe.
 We’re updating our tool, adding two things also considered essential, raising the total to 10!
 Read on to find out why they are essential.

 It’s not enough to know that it’s stainless steel, for example.
-There are various types of stainless steels and they all have their own very specific electromagnetic properties (e.g., 300-series stainless steel is non-ferromagnetic, 400-series is, and both contain exceptions), which can influence the configuration of the selected ECA surface probe and affect inspection results.
+Stainless steels all have their own very specific electromagnetic properties (e.g., 300-series stainless steel is non-ferromagnetic, 400-series is, and both contain exceptions).
+They can influence the configuration of the selected ECA surface probe and affect inspection results.

 2. What’s the shape of the surface under test?

-3. What are the precise types of flaws you’re looking for?
+3. What are the precise types of defects you’re looking for?

 Looking for corrosion isn’t like trying to characterize cracking.
 Knowing whether you’ll be inspecting for pitting, stress-corrosion cracking (SCC), general corrosion, porosity, or something else helps choose the right inspection frequencies and topology — that is, how the coils are organized and activated inside the eddy current array surface probe.

-4. Typically, how large are the flaws you expect to find?
+4. Typically, how large are the defects you expect to find?

-Knowing approximately how large the target flaws are will help in choosing a probe of the appropriate coverage and resolution for your inspection needs.
-High-resolution ECA surface probes are excellent at detecting very small flaws, but surface conditions and the total number of available channels of your test instrument may call for compromises that would make such a probe inadequate.
+Knowing approximately how large the target defects are will help in choosing the appropriate coverage and resolution of the probe for your inspection needs.
+High-resolution ECA surface probes are excellent at detecting very small defects.
+But surface conditions and the total number of available channels of your test instrument may call for compromises that would make such a probe inadequate.

-5. Where do you expect to find your flaws?
+5. Where do you expect to find your defects?

-6. In what direction are your target flaws?
+6. In what direction are your target defects?

 Is the surface drenched in lubricant, lathered with paint, rusty, rough?
 Knowing this is essential because it’s going to dictate the type of contact interface of the ECA surface probe and its durability.
-Surface conditions also have an impact on the minimum size of flaws that can be detected by a given ECT/ECA probe.
-Looking for very small defects on rough surfaces is all about compromise.
+Surface conditions also have an impact on the smallest defects that can be detected by any given ECT/ECA probe.
+Looking for very small defects on rough surfaces is all about compromises.